Nagaraj-U/Destini/README.md

-Building a choose your own adventure game like Bandersnatch. applying your knowledge to use Dart OOP principles to build a well organised project.
+Building a choose your own adventure game like Bandersnatch.

+Applying knowledge of Dart OOP principles to build a well organised project.